La Basse Cour: B&B near Alencon, Normandy

 Alençon, Town of Lace and Saint Therese of Lisieux

-Because of its position near major road routes, many travellers halt overnight at Alençon then move on.
+Because of its position near major road routes, many modern travellers stopover at Alençon then move on.
 Don't make the same mistake.
 If you take the time to explore south-east Normandy and the upper Pays de Loire then you will discover a beautiful region with much to see and do but unspoiled by over-commercialisation.
 Alençon is the capital of the Orne, the most southerly part of Normandy.
 Away from the Atlantic influences, this area of inland Normandy has a very different climate to the Normandy coast - drier and warmer in spring, summer and autumn, colder and crisper in winter.

 Take a look at "What to See" for sightseeing opportunities (wonderful chateaux, castles, gardens, villages, forests and countryside to explore) and "What to Do" for a sample of the many activities (golf, fishing, walking, cycling, riding, canoeing, climbing) - there really is something for everyone in Lower Normandy and the Pays de Loire.

 In the 17th century Alençon became famous for its lace called "Point d'Alençon" which is among the finest in the world.

 Alençon Lace - click for more images, or see below for technique stages